-Description of Traffic Impact Analysis Report Update
+Description of Traffic Impact Analysis Report

-Randall Okaneku, PE prepared this Traffic Impact Analysis Report Update (TIAR Update) to update the Traffic Impact Assessment Report Kapa'a Highlands Subdivision, dated December 9, 2013, that is attached to the Draft Environmental Impact Statement for the Proposed Hokua Place (DEIS) published in May 2015.
-The TIAR Update was also intended to respond to comments received from the State of Hawaii Department of Transportation and the County of Kauai Department of Public Works, during their review of the DEIS traffic study.
+Randall S. Okaneku, P.E. prepared a new Traffic Impact Analysis Report (TIAR) dated May 27, 2017 to update the Traffic Impact Assessment Report Kapa'a Highlands Subdivision, dated December 9, 2013, that was attached to the Draft Environmental Impact Statement for the Proposed HoKua Place (DEIS) published in May 2015.
+The new TIAR was also intended to respond to comments received from the State of Hawaii Department of Transportation and the County of Kauai Department of Public Works, during their review of the DEIS traffic study.